pistacheio/pistache/pistache.io/docs/quickstart.md

 meson install -C build
 ```

-Also, Pistache does not support Windows yet, but should work fine under [WSL](https://docs.microsoft.com/windows/wsl/about).
+Pistache can run natively under Windows (see "Building on Windows.txt") or should work fine under [WSL](https://docs.microsoft.com/windows/wsl/about).

+For macOS, see "Building on macOS.txt".
+For BSD, see "Building on BSD - FreeBSD, OpenBSD and NetBSD.txt".

 ## Serving requests